 It was a wild and often lawless time.
 In the absence of the rule of law, Cowboys developed their own code to live by, known as the "Cowboy Code of Conduct" or the "Cowboy Code of Ethics".
 They were simple and logical rules of behavior.
 The rules could readily apply at any time, even today.

 Happy National Day of the Cowboy!

-in 2005, the non-profit organization National Day of the Cowboy (NDOC) created National Day of the Cowboy and made this an annual event.
+The non-profit organization National Day of the Cowboy (NDOC) created National Day of the Cowboy and made this an annual event.